 Mr. W. Walker, M.R.C.S. read a paper on the “Physical Characters of Water”.

-The point at which Water assumes a solid condition is below the ordinary temperature of the earth.
-Ice occupies more space than water from which it is formed and it is this expansion of water in freezing that causes the breaking of our pipes & water jugs.
+The point (32 deg.
+Fahr.) at which water assumes a solid condition is below the ordinary temperature of the earth.
+Ice occupies more space than water from which it is formed, and it is this expansion of water in freezing that causes the breaking of our pipes & water jugs.